latest nhpb_banner 1__compressed

 How to Save Money

-Families going through a difficult period can receive assistance from a community action agency in Missouri.
-Resources are provided to low income families, seniors, children, and those who need help.
+Low-income families will receive assistance from a community action agency in Missouri.
+The non-profits provide hardship grants, educational and employment services, housing, money for energy bills and more.
 Recipients tend to be the unemployed, working poor, and people faced with a crisis.
+Get help from community action in MO near you.

-Case managers from a local non-profit can direct individuals to educational opportunities, job training, and government grants for paying bills or housing.
+Case managers from a local non-profit can direct individuals to educational opportunities, job training, and free government grants for paying bills, rent or housing.
 Other aid disbursed can include food, child care, or credit and housing counseling.
+Resources are provided to low income families, seniors, children, and those who need help.
 Call a community agency listed below that is near you for specifics.

 Child development, including Head start and WIC

-Children from low income families under the age of 5 can benefit from Head Start.
+Children from low income families in Missouri under the age of 5 can benefit from Head Start.
 It is a federal government program and provides a variety of activities.
 Teachers and staff can assist both the child and their parents.
 They can administer dental and medical care, provide healthy snacks and meals, and it offers supervision.
 Regardless of your background, Head Start helps all children succeed.
 The program is also open to the special needs of children with disabilities.
 Many similar assistance programs are offered to toddlers and infants with the Early Head Start Program.

 These child development programs are offered to families in Missouri in an effort to help people break the cycle of poverty.
 It involves the entire family, including the parent, as they are after all the child’s primary educator.
 Services offered include: